Funkor-dev/head-md-soft-robots/Presentations/cnrs_presentation.md

 ### Remirest
 Remirest is a smaller prototype than Echo Tapestry, it's a small companion that can be held in the palm of the hand or worn as a necklace, it has the same function of the first prototype but ressurect a reminescence when feeling the touch of a human.

+I made a very quick auditive prototype, testing how the sound would be generated with the data (see video)

 ![images](images/AudioPrototype_Remirest.png)

 #### Storyboard 2